Dead or Alive 5 Last Round

-Dead or Alive 5 Last Round (abbreviated to DOA5 Last Round or DOA5LR) is a 2015 fighting game developed by Team Ninja and published by Koei Tecmo.
+is a 2015 fighting game developed by Team Ninja and published by Koei Tecmo.
 It was released for the PlayStation 3, PlayStation 4, Xbox 360 and Xbox One, with a Japan-only release for arcades and Windows version releasing the same year.
 It is the third and final updated version of 2012's Dead or Alive 5, following Dead or Alive 5 Plus and Dead or Alive 5 Ultimate; notable changes from Ultimate include two additional characters and a graphical upgrade for the new generation of consoles.

 Unlike the original Dead or Alive 5, as a download update for PS3 and Xbox 360, the game can convert either the digital versions of 5 Ultimate or 5 Ultimate: Core Fighters into 5 Last Round.
 Like 5 Ultimate, a free-to-play version titled Dead or Alive 5 Last Round: Core Fighters, was released alongside the retail game on PlayStation 4, Xbox One, and Windows.